frederickfung/aresize/README.md

 3. Run ``go build`` to build the binary for your machine, [or you can cross-compile](https://go.dev/wiki/GccgoCrossCompilation)
 4. There should be an executable built (aresize.exe for Windows)

+If you don't want to build it yourself, please download the built binaries at [GitHub Releases](https://github.com/frederickfung/aresize/releases).

 Usage
 ---